blossm-network/toolbox/README.md

 On the read side:

 * `view-store`
-  * `blossm.yaml` - Specify what the `context` of this view store is, define the schema of a valid view that should be accepted and stored, list the indexes that the store can be queried and sorted by, and write some examples for the unit tests and integration tests to check against that must pass before deployment is possible.
+  * `blossm.yaml` - Specify what the `context` of this view store is, define the schema of a valid view that should be accepted and stored, list the indexes that the store can be queried and sorted by, and write some example queries for the unit tests and integration tests to check against that must pass before deployment is possible.
   * `format.js` - A function that each view is passed through on its way to the requester, letting you store raw data that's easy to query and manipulate, while returning a richer determanistically transformed version of that data.

 * `projection`
-  * `blossm.yaml` - Specify which `view-store` event data gets mapped to, list the event actions that are listened for, and write some examples for the unit tests and integration tests to check against that must pass before deployment is possible.
+  * `blossm.yaml` - Specify which `view-store` event data gets mapped to, list the event actions that are listened for, and write some example events for the unit tests and integration tests to check against that must pass before deployment is possible.
   * `handlers.js` - Write instructions for how to map aggregate state into views for each state change is listened for.

 * `view-gateway`
   * `blossm.yaml` - Specify what the `context` of this view-gateway fateway, list the view stores that it exposes, and define the conditions that must be met for a requester to query each store.

+## Deploy

 1. [GCP](#gcp)
 2. [Others](#others)